Raghudharshan/GSIV23_RaghuDharshan_Pishika/README.md

 https://tmdbmoviesapp123.netlify.app/

 ## Questions that are mentioned in the pdf

-### Instructions about how to run and test your code.

 ### List elements from the challenge that you think you have done well, and that exemplify your proficiency.
 Please describe why you chose those elements, and how they demonstrate your proficiency.